 Participants are selected from around the world.
 The new music community is close-knit, and you’re likely to find soundSCAPE alumni at centers of contemporary music making from Hong Kong to Australia, to Brazil and beyond.
 The composition and performance programs present musicians from a variety of backgrounds and aesthetics, with ample opportunities to learn about and from each other.

 What other opportunities will I have to be involved?

 We present workshops in improvisation, contemporary performance techniques, and career development.
-Conductors are invited to attend rehearsals of faculty ensembles and Quatuor Bozzini.
+Conductors are invited to attend rehearsals of faculty ensembles and guest artists.
 All lectures and colloquia are open to participants as well.

-What kinds of performance opportunites exist at the festival?
+What kinds of performance opportunities exist at the festival?

 The soundSCAPE calendar is a busy one… In a typical festival we present the premieres of over 40 works.
 Most performances will be given at the Conservatorio Bruno Maderna; an intimate concert hall with seating for 90.
-Regional performances highlighting music composed for the festival may also be presented in nearby cities.
 All performances are recorded, and made available on the festival’s YouTube channel, and other media platforms.